 2. Muthu N, Lee SY, Phua KK, Bhore SJ (2016) Nutritional, Medicinal and Toxicological Attributes of Star-Fruits (Averrhoa carambola L.) A Review.
 Bioinformation 12: 420-4.

-Lakshman handles planning and operations at BeAnimal.
+About the author Lakshman handles planning and operations at BeAnimal.
 A free-spirit and dreamer since birth, he is on a mission to revolutionise the way we humans live with the natural environment.
 With experience in the natural sciences and a degree in Architectural technology and construction planning from VIA University, Denmark, he is well prepared to design a new wave of sustainable buildings for the world.
 He is interested in permaculture, sustainable technology, design, riding his road bike and almost everything in between.
 You'll find him out in nature enjoying the bliss.